 A:

-Ho-Ho-Kus was rated by Niche as one of the best places to live in New Jersey for families.
+Ho-Ho-Kus was rated by Niche as one of the best cities to live in NJ for families.
 With strong public schools, a suburban feel, and a low crime rate, it’s easy to see why this town receives such high praise.
+Other best towns in New Jersey for families include Haworth and Mountain Lakes.

 A: